ausdigital/ausdigital.github.io/pages/about.md

 In order to facilitate broad scale adoption, the Digital Business Council has established a technical working group at ausdigital.org that aims to leverage modern ubiquitous web standards such as REST, JSON, and OAuth to deliver a low cost peer-to-peer framework that can bring the benefits of end-to-end invoicing automation to all Australian businesses whilst maintaining interoperability with legacy EDI networks.

+REST-JSON Working Group
-Digital Business Council
+Digital Business Council Secreatariat
+Australian Business Register
-Barton, ACT 2600
+Canberra, ACT 2600

 hi@ausdigital.org